moodle/devdocs/versioned_docs/version-4.0/tools/nodejs.md

 ## Grunt

-As part of it's build stack, Moodle uses the [Grunt](https://gruntjs.com) task runner.
+As part of its build stack, Moodle uses the [Grunt](https://gruntjs.com) task runner.

 Grunt is composed of a set of tasks, defined within the Moodle code repository in the `Gruntfile.js` file, and a grunt CLI tool which must also be installed.